sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-01/readme.md

 # => [5, 6]
 ```

- The `puts` method is the most commonly used one for printing/logging.
+The `puts` method is the most commonly used one for printing/logging but shouldn't be.
+If you do I'll erase your code.

 #### Parameters can have default values